-When the vehicle is stopped due to emergency braking, the 'Drive carefully' warning message will appear on the cluster.
-For your safety, the driver should depress the brake pedal immediately and check the surroundings.

-Brake control will end after the vehicle is stopped by emergency braking for approximately 2 seconds.
+- When the vehicle is stopped due to emergency braking, the 'Drive carefully' warning message will appear on the cluster. - For your safety, the driver should depress the brake pedal immediately and check the surroundings. - Brake control will end after the vehicle is stopped by emergency braking for approximately 2 seconds.

-WARNING
+Take the following precautions when using Forward Collision-Avoidance Assist:

-- For your safety, change the Settings after parking the vehicle at a safe location. - With 'Active Assist' or 'Warning Only' selected, when ESC is turned off by pressing and holding the ESC OFF button, Forward Collision-Avoidance Assist will turn off automatically.
-In this case, the system cannot be set from the

-Settings menu and the variable warning light will illuminate on the cluster which is normal.
-If ESC is turned on by pressing the ESC OFF button, Forward Collision-Avoidance Assist will maintain the last setting.

-- Forward Collision-Avoidance Assist does not operate in all situations or cannot avoid all collisions. - The driver should hold the responsibility to control the vehicle.
+- For your safety, change the Settings after parking the vehicle at a safe location. - With 'Active Assist' or 'Warning Only' selected, when ESC is turned off by pressing and holding the ESC OFF button for more than 3 seconds, Forward Collision-Avoidance Assist will turn off automatically.
+In this case, the function cannot be set from the Settings menu and the ★ warning light will illuminate on the cluster which is normal.
+If ESC is turned on by pressing the ESC OFF button, Forward Collision-Avoidance Assist will maintain the last setting. - Forward Collision-Avoidance Assist does not operate in all situations or cannot avoid all collisions. - The driver should hold the responsibility to control the vehicle.
 Do not solely depend on Forward Collision-Avoidance Assist.
-Rather, maintain a safe braking distance, and if necessary, depress the brake pedal to reduce driving speed or to stop the vehicle.

-Never deliberately operate Forward Collision-Avoidance Assist on people, animal, objects, etc. It may cause serious injury or death.
+Rather, maintain a safe braking distance, and if necessary, depress the brake pedal to reduce driving speed or to stop the vehicle. - Never deliberately operate Forward Collision-Avoidance Assist on people, animal, objects, etc. It may cause serious injury or death. - Forward Collision-Avoidance Assist may not operate if the driver depresses the brake pedal to avoid collision.

-- Forward Collision-Avoidance Assist may not operate if the driver depresses the brake pedal to avoid collision. - Depending on the road and driving conditions, Forward Collision- Avoidance Assist may warn the driver late or may not warn the driver. - During Forward Collision-Avoidance Assist operation, the vehicle may stop suddenly injuring passengers and shifting loose objects.
-Always have the seat belt on and keep loose objects secured. - If any other system's warning message is displayed or audible warning is generated, Forward Collision-Avoidance Assist warning message may not be displayed and audible warning may not be generated. - You may not hear the warning sound of Forward Collision-Avoidance Assist if the surrounding is noisy. - Forward Collision-Avoidance Assist may turn off or may not operate properly or may operate unnecessarily depending on the road conditions and the surroundings.
+- Depending on the road and driving conditions, Forward Collision-Avoidance Assist may warn the driver late or may not warn the driver.

+- During Forward Collision-Avoidance Assist operation, the vehicle may stop suddenly injuring passengers and shifting loose objects.
+Always have the seat belt on and keep loose objects secured.

+- If any other function's warning message is displayed or audible warning is generated, Forward Collision-Avoidance Assist warning message may not be displayed and audible warning may not be generated.

+- You may not hear the warning sound of Forward Collision-Avoidance Assist if the surrounding is noisy.

+- Forward Collision-Avoidance

+Assist may turn off or may not

+operate properly or may operate

+unnecessarily depending on the road

+conditions and the surroundings.